isomerpages/moe-yiochukangsec/_our-curriculum/Non Academic Programmes/Digital Education.md

 Financial Assistance Scheme to use their Edusave to pay for the PLD, after subsidies have been granted.</p>
 <p>
-<br>Students under the MOE Financial Assistance&nbsp; (FAS) &nbsp;Scheme for
+<br>Students under the MOE Financial Assistance&nbsp; (FAS) Scheme for the
-the year will automatically be subsidised for the PLD.</p>
+year will automatically be subsidised for the PLD.</p>
 <p>
 <br>Students who are currently not under the MOE Financial Assistance Scheme
 may apply for additional subsidy if their&nbsp;<strong>Gross Household Income (GHI)</strong>&nbsp;is